puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_classic.markdown

 ### Environment Config Sections

 The [puppet.conf file][puppet.conf] has four primary [config sections][config_sections].
-The puppet master application will usually use settings from the `master` section, and will fall back to the `main` section for settings that aren't defined in `master`.
+The Puppet master application will usually use settings from the `master` section, and will fall back to the `main` section for settings that aren't defined in `master`.

 You can also make additional config sections for environments.
 If available, Puppet will use settings from an environment config section when serving nodes assigned to that environment.
 If an environment-specific section doesn't exist or doesn't set values for some settings, Puppet will fall back to the `master` and then `main` sections as normal.